Genki: An Integrated Course in Elementary Japanese

-Genki: An Integrated Course in Elementary Japanese is a textbook for learners of Japanese language that starts at an absolute beginner level.
+Genki: An Integrated Course in Elementary Japanese is a textbook for learners of the Japanese language that starts at an absolute beginner level.
 The textbook is divided into two volumes, containing 23 lessons focusing on Japanese grammar, vocabulary, and kanji.
 It is used in many universities throughout the English-speaking world and also is often used as a self-study text.
-The course is notable for its fun illustrations, user-friendly features, and cast of recurring characters intended to make learning Japanese fun and stress-free.
+The course is notable for its illustrations and cast of recurring characters.

 Description

 Genki: An Integrated Course in Elementary Japanese is divided into two volumes: Genki I and Genki II.
 Genki I has an orange scheme, while Genki II has a green color scheme.
-Genki I focuses on beginner-level Japanese, from Kana on through adjective and verb constructions, and Genki II continued on to intermediate-level topics.
+Genki I focuses on beginner-level Japanese, from kana on through adjective and verb constructions, and Genki II continued on to intermediate-level topics.

 Both books are divided into a Conversation and Grammar section and a Reading and Writing section, each containing their own sets of 23 lessons.
 Each lesson follows a predictable structure.

 Conversation and Grammar sections start with a Dialogue starring Genki's cast of characters navigating their lives as college students.
 These dialogues are followed by a vocabulary list and short grammar lessons featuring words and sentence structures from the Dialogue.
 These sections usually conclude with extra notes on Japanese grammar and culture.
-These sections are followed by practice questions and sometimes and a Useful Expressions tab on simple grammatical concepts such as time or navigating a bank transaction in Japanese.
+These sections are followed by practice questions and sometimes a Useful Expressions tab on simple grammatical concepts such as time or navigating a bank transaction in Japanese.

 Reading and Writing sections are focused on introducing Kanji.
 Learners are presented with a grid of Kanji accompanied by on'yomi and kun'yomi pronunciations, writing steps, and a selection of words that incorporate each character.
 The rest of the lesson contains practice questions centered around a reading using new Kanji characters.
 These readings usually focus on some Japanese cultural or historical aspect, such as Doraemon, Yoko Ono or the bombing of Hiroshima.

 Genki I and Genki II have accompanying workbooks that follow the 23 lessons with exercises based on each grammar topic, short writing exercises, and listening exercises.
 The listening questions are based on Genki audio materials distributed through the OTO-Navi or on a CD included with the workbook.
 The audio recordings feature narrations of each lesson's dialogue, reading, and certain practice questions.

 The book's title Genki (from 元気) is an early vocab word meaning "lively" or "energetic."
 Some releases of the book feature a Japanese obi strip book cover.

 Characters

 The narrative of the Genki textbooks focuses on the Japanese program of the fictional Sakura University and the foreign exchange students who attend classes there.
-Genki's third addition attempted to make the cast more diverse by adding foreign exchange students from non-English speaking countries.
+Genki's third edition attempted to make the cast more diverse by adding foreign exchange students from non-English speaking countries.